Avaiga/taipy-getting-started-core/step_01/ReadMe.md

 ## Ways of executing the code: Versioning

+Taipy Core provides a system of versioning in order to keep track of different config versions. `python main.py -h` opens an helper to understand the different options of the versioning.
+Here are the principle ways to run the code with versioning:

 - Development: the default way of executing the code.
-Data of a previous Development run is erased.
+Data of a previous Development run is erased. `python main.py` will run it.

 - Experiment:  data are stored after each run and a identifier is attached to each run.
-This identifier can be decided by the user in order to run with the data of a previous run.
+This identifier can be decided by the user in order to run with the data of a previous run. `python main.py --experiment` will excute the code in Experiment mode.
+A version name can be given this way: `python main.py --experiment --version-number 1`.

 - Production: data are stored after each run.
-This identifier can be decided by the user in order to run with the data of a previous run.
+This identifier can be decided by the user in order to run with the data of a previous run. `python main.py --experiment` will excute the code in Experiment mode.
+A version name can be given this way: `python main.py --experiment --version-number 1`.